Find Trade Colleges

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 37,700 jobs in the United States for Precious Metal Worker.
+There were about 37,700 jobs for Precious Metal Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Precious Metal Worker.
-Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.
+The BLS estimates 3,500 yearly job openings in this field.

 undefined